Technology-for-the-Poorest-Billion/2024-OVSI/www/about.md

 title: Our Prototype
 ---

 Our project addresses a critical healthcare challenge: ensuring reliable access to medical oxygen in low-resource settings to treat pneumonia in children.
-For this reason, we developed a prototype device which can be used to monitor the operational status of oxygen concentrators, which are essential for treating pneumonia, but often fail due to harsh operating conditions.
+For this reason, we developed a prototype device which can be used to monitor the operational status of oxygen concentrators, which are essential medical resources for treating pneumonia, but often fail due to harsh operating conditions.

 Our monitoring system uses sensors to track whether an oxygen concentrator is running.
 We tested various sensors and decided on a combination of an accelerometer and a microphone.
 These sensors measure the level of vibrations and noise, respectively.
 The prototype device uses a threshold-based system, where three conditions must be simultaneously met for the concentrator to be confirmed as running, which are all determined based off the information that the sensors are returning to the device.